 - Select Settings > Change user password.

-- Right-click the server connection icon in the lower right corner of the window, as shown below, and select Change Password.
+- Right-click the server connection icon in the lower right corner of the window, and select Change Password.

 A group defines the roles (and thus the actual permissions) that users can have for AppMon Server management, System Profiles, and dashboards.
 To assign a user to one or more groups, select the groups in the User Preferences dialog box.